motm-1/PI_DA/README.md

 </p>

 I've chosen this metric because crashes and fatalities are on a clear downward trend, but the survival rate is not on the same path, so it's a good idea to look at this metric to improve flight safety.

-The KPI i've proposed is:
+**The KPI i've proposed is**:
-Evaluate the 20% improvement in the survival rate in the last year compared to the previous year.
+- Evaluate the 20% improvement in the survival rate in the last year compared to the previous year.

 As you can see from the metrics, the goal was achieved in 2022 the but it's something that we need to pay close attention to because it can easily go up again.

-This second KPI was suggested by the Henry team:
+**This second KPI was suggested by the Henry team**:
-Evaluate the 10% reduction in the Fatality Crew Ratio over the last decade compared to the previous decade.
+- Evaluate the 10% reduction in the Fatality Crew Ratio over the last decade compared to the previous decade. (the fatality crew ratio is defined as the total number of members from the crew that survived over the number of crashes for a given period of time).

 We can see from the graphs that only 3 out of 11 decades (not counting the first) have reached the target.

 <p align="center">